The Tailor of Gloucester: Plot

 An elderly, impoverished tailor is commissioned by the Mayor of Gloucester to make a finely embroidered coat for his wedding on Christmas Day.
-After carefully cutting out all the pieces, he realizes he needs one more skein of cherry-colored twist (loose yarn) for the button holes.
+After carefully cutting out all the pieces, he realizes he needs one more skein of cherry-coloured twist (loose yarn) for the button holes.

 That evening, he asks his cat Simpkin to take their last penny and go buy some twist.
 While he's gone, the tailor discovers the cat has trapped some mice under teacups and frees them.
 Simpkin returns, only to find his dinner has disappeared, and angrily hides the twist as revenge.
 Unsure how he'll finish the coat with no more twist, the tailor goes to bed dejected.

 That night, the tailor falls ill and is stuck in bed for days, unable to work.
 By Christmas Eve the coat has still not been finished.
 During the night the mice sneak into the tailor's workshop and repay him by sewing together the coat.
 Seeing their kindness, Simpkin feels guilty and gives his master back the twist.

 The tailor wakes up on Christmas morning and finds the coat is ready, apart from the last button hole.
 Pinned to it is a scrap of paper that says, in the tiniest writing: "No more twist."